Jenna Finley, Biology & Life Science co-editor

 But while this may be the future, there are no current trials being done to pursue complementary drug research and that’s because of the high cost of MS drugs – no government agency or insurance company is willing to pay for more than one drug at a time.
-Because the first MS drugs weren’t available until 1995, drugs are only now reaching the point where they can be produced as generics, which would severely slash the price.
+Because the first MS drugs weren’t available until 1995, drugs are only now reaching the point where they can be produced as generics, which severely slashes the price.
 However, until that happens, Freedman says “we’re stuck with one agent for one patient at one time.”
-And he points out that it’s not even clear that using a single drugs is effective: “I’ve written several grants to try to do the [complementary drug] studies but nobody wants to fund them.
+And he points out that it’s not even clear that using multiple drugs is effective: “I’ve written several grants to try to do the [complementary drug] studies but nobody wants to fund them.
 Especially industry, they’d much rather sell you one drug for a lot of money.”

 Having a variety of treatment options and medications available is critically important in diseases like MS because symptoms impact each patient differently, and medical treatment is never one-size-fits-all.
 So far, we have one generic MS drug in Canada: Glatect, a generic form of Copaxone, which works to produce immune cells that are less damaging to myelin.
 And while it’s still not cheap, it’s definitely much cheaper than Copaxone’s $16,241 per year price tag.
 Freedman hopes more drugs will become generic.
 That will open the doors to the previously impossible multi-drug trials.